Skip to main content

 2. A configuration object, which provides initial styling and presentation information to the SDK for the horizontal container view.

 The configuration options, supplied using the configuration object above, are a type of AACHorizontalContainerConfiguration, which is the subclass of AACConfiguration.
-You must specify its cardWidth before passing it, otherwise an exception will be raised.
+You must specify its cardWidth (that is > 0) before passing it, otherwise an exception will be raised.

 let config = AACHorizontalContainerConfiguration()